 Intervention Fidelity in Research answers the question “Was the intervention delivered as intended?”
-It’s a measure of how close to what was planned an intervention or experiment ended up being in practice.
+It’s a measure of how well the results of an intervention or experiment matched up to what was actually planned.

 An intervention is some form of treatment, but it could also be a specified active or non-active non-treatment.
 For example, a placebo is an inert intervention; Treatment as Usual (TUA) can be a very active intervention.

 Intervention fidelity is especially important in determining the place an experiment or study might have in a larger study, and whether the results can be replicated or generalized.

 To assess fidelity, the intervention’s reliability and validity must be assessed using appropriate methods.